FRCAluminati3555/sdcard2iso/README.md

 # sdcard2iso
-Creates an ISO image from an SD card
+sdcard2iso is a simple tool to create ISO images from an SD card.